 ‘Forget being the best of anything.
 That’s the fruit of the action.
 You do the work they say for the doing – not the fruit.
 You can never really know how it’s going to turn out in the world.
 But you know if you enjoy doing it.
 Ideas start flowing and you start getting excited about stuff.
 Then you are having a great time in the doing.
 And that’s what it’s all about.
 If you don’t enjoy the doing than do something else.’

-Kraków Loves Adana just released their new single American Boy, a first teaser from the band’s new full-length Songs After The Blue, out on April 6 via Better Call Rob.
+Kraków Loves Adana will release their new full-length Songs After The Blue on April 6 via Better Call Rob.